 Every state has specific requirements for dissolving the business.
 Generally, all states will require filing a dissolution document, filing a final tax return, closure of any state licenses, permits or registrations, and payment of any tax liabilities.

 To dissolve your business, you will file some form of dissolution, often called the Articles of Dissolution, generally with the Secretary of State.
 This will dissolve the limited liability company or corporation but may not cancel any state business licenses.

 Close any State Accounts

-There may be several state accounts to close, based upon where you operate and what type of business you have.
-Employers may need to close a state payroll account, unemployment insurance account and worker’s compensation account.
+There may be several state accounts to close, based on where you operate and what type of business you have.
+Employers may need to close a state payroll account, unemployment insurance account, and worker’s compensation account.
 Vendors that collected sales and use taxes may need to cancel the sales tax account or seller’s permit.
 If you obtained a business license in the state, county, or city where you operate, you need to close those accounts.
 Failure to close all applicable accounts could leave the door open for someone else to use the accounts or permits and leave you with a hefty financial burden which you could be personally liable for.

 File Final Returns

 If you operate in a state that has required annual business tax returns you will file a final return for the business.
 This is generally done by marking the return as a Final Return.
 Depending on the state, you may need to file a final return for franchise taxes, sales, and use taxes, and payroll taxes.